Shredmetal/llmtest/readme.md

 🔧 No infrastructure needed

+> ⚠️ **Note**: When using Anthropic as the provider, you may encounter rate limiting (401 errors) with large test suites.
+Consider adding delays between tests or using OpenAI for extensive testing.
+See documentation for details.

 You can click [here](https://Shredmetal.github.io/llmtest/) to go straight to the docs.

 Important note: This is still being tested prior to release on PyPI, please refer to the branch: feat/find-a-way-to-break-this and look in the tests directory to see where we're at on the dumbest edge cases (e.g. 100 emojis).